 The presence of phenylethylamine in magic mushrooms shows why it is important to distinguish mushrooms from the collection of molecules inside those mushrooms.

 The path to better psilocybin products will begin by treating magic mushrooms as collections of magic molecules.
-Even psilocybin is only present in at about 1-2% of the dry mass of mushroom flesh.4 This means that 98-99% of that mushroom is composed of other psychoactive molecules like phenylethylamine.
+Even psilocybin is only present in about 1-2% of the dry mass of mushroom flesh.4 This means that 98-99% of that mushroom is comprised of other types of molecules including carbohydrates, fats, proteins, and perhaps other psychoactive compounds like phenylethylamine.
 How do these compounds work together to create the psychedelic effect?
 Right now, no one knows.

 As evidenced by the prevalence of magic mushroom language, psilocybin technology is presently viewed from a mycologist’s perspective.
 That perspective is essential to cultivating and/or identifying magic mushrooms.
 However, future advances in treating conditions like anxiety and depression will require viewing these mushrooms from a chemical perspective.